10 Istanbul Neighborhoods

 Sisli Quarter| ©Arko Asko

 Sisli is also a cosmopolitan and exclusive neighbourhood of Istanbul on the European side.
-It is famous for its vibrant and busy city life, history and culture, museums, churches, mosques, bustling shopping streets and malls.
+It is famous for its vibrant and busy city life, history and culture, museums, churches, mosques, lively streets and shopping malls.
 However, it is one of the most expensive neighbourhoods in Istanbul in terms of accommodation.

 It is very easy to get from Sisli to Ortakoy and Bebek, perhaps the most fashionable and beautiful neighbourhoods of the Bosphorus.
+One option is to book a tourist bus ticket.
 On the other hand, Taksim Square, located in the heart of the city, is just a few minutes' walk from Sisli.
-The neighbourhood is also within walking distance of Nisantasi, Istanbul's largest clothing fashion centre.
+The neighbourhood is also within walking distance of Nisantasi, the centre of clothing fashion.

-Kadikoy is a quiet and relaxed residential area of Istanbul.
-Although not the most popular tourist spot, it is certainly one of the richest areas for local markets and restaurants, ideal if you're looking to sample traditional Turkish delicacies.
+Kadikoy is a quiet residential area of Istanbul.
+Although not the most popular tourist spot, it is certainly one of the richest areas in terms of local markets and restaurants, ideal if you are looking for a taste of traditional Turkish delicacies.

 Book a food tour of Istanbul

-Arnavutköy also boasts an elegant nightlife thanks to its picturesque neighbourhood that overlooks the Bosphorus waterfront.
-Upscale restaurants serve traditional fish dishes and trendy cocktail bars pump out music into the night, all with stunning views of the Bosphorus.
-In fact, many establishments in Arnavutköy get so crowded that patrons end up spilling out onto the streets and drinking late into the night.
+It also boasts an elegant nightlife thanks to its picturesque neighbourhood that overlooks the Bosphorus waterfront.
+Upscale restaurants serve traditional fish dishes and trendy cocktail bars pump out music at night, all with stunning views of the Bosphorus.

-Balat is one of Istanbul's oldest and most beautiful neighbourhoods, tucked away just off the coast of Eminonu along the Golden Horn.
-The first things you'll notice are its pleasant green parks, often filled with families, and its promenades that wind along the coast and end at the end of the Golden Horn.
+Balat is one of Istanbul's oldest and most beautiful neighbourhoods and must be included on your guided tour of Istanbul.
+It is tucked away along the Eminonu coast along the Golden Horn.
+The first things you'll notice are the pleasant green parks, often filled with families, and the promenades that wind along the coast and end at the end of the Golden Horn.

-Antique collectors, bargain hunters and nostalgia buffs descend on the many shops in this neighbourhood, especially when they hold lively auctions.
+Antique collectors, bargain hunters and nostalgics flock to the shops in this neighbourhood, especially when they hold lively auctions.
 While it's true that this neighbourhood is a little further away from the centre, the fact that there is a scenic ferry connecting this neighbourhood to the other side makes it easy to return to Sultanahmet or Beyoğlu after a day of leisurely strolling.

-In the past it was a neighbourhood for Jewish and Greek Orthodox families, hence you can find many churches and synagogues.
-Now you can find streets full of cafes, traditional restaurants, art galleries and vintage shops.
+In the past it was a neighbourhood for Jewish and Greek Orthodox families, hence the many churches and synagogues that can be found here.
+Now the streets are lined with cafes, traditional restaurants, art galleries and vintage shops.

 Book a guided tour of Istanbul